-Click the Ortho pane on the status bar to turn ortho on and off.
+Click Ortho in the top panel to turn ortho on and off.

 Press and hold the Shift key to temporarily toggle the ortho mode.

 Ortho off (left), Ortho 90° (center), Ortho 45° (right)

 Ortho is active after the first point for a command.
 For example, after picking the first point for a line, the second point is constrained to the ortho angle.